bobis33/R-Type/client/README.md

 # R-Type | Client

-you can use a JSON file to configure your build and run options:
+This document details how to configure and run the R-Type client.

+---

+## Configuration

+You can configure the client using a JSON file:
 ```bash
 ./r-type_client --config config-client.json
 ```